 This module builds on the learning and skills developed in the Subject Pedagogy and School Experience One modules and aims to deepen your understanding and skills necessary to operate as a critically reflective history with humanities teacher in a secondary school setting.
 You are summatively assessed through a Monitoring and Assessment assignment.
 Here you design, resource, teach and evaluate a scheme of work that reflects best practice in History and/or Humanities education and assessment.

-You will spend at least 120 days in schools that include two school experiences (Secondary Professional Development 1 and Secondary Professional Development 2) in which you will teach for approximately 60% of the timetable.
-Each placement has a block element to provide a sustained teaching experience over the complete teaching week.
+The programme is designed to provide 120 days in schools with two school experiences (Secondary Professional Development 1 and Secondary Professional Development 2).
+Each placement provides a sustained teaching experience over the complete teaching week.

-The remaining 60 days of the programme is university based, where you will attend lectures, seminars and practical workshops.
-The course will comprise of a range of presentations, discussions and practical workshops where exemplar material can be selected from history contexts.
+The remaining 60 days of the programme is university based, where online and face to face lectures, seminars and practical workshops are combined to create a blended learning environment.
+The course will comprise a range of presentations, discussions and practical workshops where exemplar material can be selected from a specialised subject context.

 Tremaine has engaged in a range of teacher training roles including both History PGCE and School Direct.
 He is the author of Targeted Teaching: Strategies for secondary teaching (Baker, Brock and Evers, 2017) which is aimed at trainee teachers.

 We’ll carefully manage any future changes to courses, or the support and other services available to you, if these are necessary because of things like changes to government health and safety advice, or any changes to the law.

 Any decisions will be taken in line with both external advice and the University’s Regulations which include information on this.

 Our priority will always be to maintain academic standards and quality so that your learning outcomes are not affected by any adjustments that we may have to make.

 At all times we’ll aim to keep you well informed of how we may need to respond to changing circumstances, and about support that we’ll provide to you.